askakalsky/smart_audit_sampler/docs/en/lof_en.md

 # Script Description

 This script performs **anomaly-based sampling** using the **Local Outlier Factor (LOF)** method to detect outliers in a dataset.
-LOF identifies anomalies based on the local density of records by comparing each record with its neighbors.
+LOF identifies anomalies based on the local density of records by comparing each record with its neighbors.**IMPORTANT** To ensure fast operation of all program modules, this algorithm is limited to use on datasets containing more than 1 000 000 records.

 ## How Local Outlier Factor works: